What States Are Banning E-Bikes? 2026 Reality Check

 The confusion has two roots.
 First, city-level trail rules (Boulder OSMP, Rehoboth Beach Boardwalk, DC's Central Business District, Rhode Island's state-owned bike paths) genuinely restrict which class of e-bike can go where.
 Those are local trail-management rules, not statewide bans.
 Second, New Jersey's S4834/A6235 (signed 19 January 2026, enforcement begins 19 July 2026) generated national headlines that got compressed into "New Jersey banned e-bikes."
 NJ did not ban them — it required them to be licensed, registered, and insured, which is a different (and heavier) regulatory posture.

-The federal 3-class framework — Class 1 (20 mph pedal-assist), Class 2 (20 mph throttle), Class 3 (28 mph pedal-assist) — has been adopted by 43 states plus DC.
+The federal 3-class framework — Class 1 (20 mph pedal-assist), Class 2 (20 mph throttle), Class 3 (28 mph pedal-assist) — is recognised in 44 of the 51 US jurisdictions.
+Hawaii became the most recent adopter on 15 July 2026, when Act 259 wrote the three classes into state law.
 The rest use custom definitions but still permit compliant low-speed e-bikes on public roads.

 What "banned" actually looks like state-by-state